CLASSIFICATION NO. 489

-Under supervision, to learn to and maintain security and public safety while monitoring the daily work activities of offenders in a residential center or community work project; to provide security checks of facilities and offenders, and maintain records of offender activities; and to do other work as required.
+Under supervision, to learn to and maintain security and public safety while monitoring the daily work activities of offenders in a residential center; to provide security checks of facilities and offenders, and maintain records of offender activities; and to do other work as required.

 The Community Corrections Department is responsible for supervising adult offenders on parole or probation, including assessment, rehabilitative and restorative program services, and residential services.
 The Department is currently under contract with the Sheriff’s Department for management services.

-The Community Corrections Officer classification series is primarily involved with maintaining security in a minimum security residential work-release center or community work project setting, requiring considerable contact with offenders.
+The Community Corrections Officer classification series is primarily involved with maintaining security in a minimum security residential center, requiring considerable contact with offenders.
 The Community Corrections Officer 1 is the entry level classification within the series.
 Incumbents work closely with CCO2 Field Training Officers and other staff to learn agency standards and procedures, and perform program and security functions.

 The Community Corrections Officer 1 (CCO1) differs from the CCO2 which is the journey level, State certified classification.
 CCO1 also differs from the Corrections Counselor that leads a variety of counseling sessions and takes responsibility for a caseload of residents to ensure their success in meeting program requirements.

 Duties may include but are not limited to the following:

 - Learns to maintain order, discipline and security of offenders in residential facilities; supervises and monitors the conduct, work performed, and general activities of offenders; maintains daily records of offender activities and work performance; reports problems to appropriate supervisor/lead worker; processes offenders admitted and discharged from the facility or work site, including conducting LEDS checks.